GriffinMulei/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	execute permission to the owner and the group owner, and read permission to other users, to the file hello
 # 7-everybody
 	execution permission to the owner, the group owner and the other users, to the file hello
+# 8-James_Bond
+	this comand  permits all the permissions  to the file hello to Other users